jonbmost/Acquisition-Assistant/API_SETUP.md

   - **Gemini**: Fast, cost-effective, good for general queries
   - **ChatGPT (GPT-4o)**: More advanced reasoning, better for complex tasks

+## Security Features

+- ✅ API keys are stored server-side only
+- ✅ Keys never exposed in browser/client code
+- ✅ Requests proxied through Vercel serverless functions
+- ✅ No risk of key theft from browser inspection

 ## Notes

 - You need at least one API key configured
 - API keys are stored locally in your `.env` file (never commit this file to git)
 - The `.env` file is already in `.gitignore` for security
+- For production, keys are set in Vercel dashboard and kept server-side